SciFiDryer/minimalcipj/README.md

 ## Overview

 This library allows GetAttribute and SetAttribute requests to network capable CIP devices such as PowerFlex drives.
-The library is implemented in ProtocolWhisperer to allow logging of paramaters.
+The library is implemented in ProtocolWhisperer to allow logging of parameters.

 ## Supported objects